-Defensible Space: Protecting Your Home and Property from Wildfire
+DEFENSIBLE SPACE: Protecting Your Home and Property from Wildfire

-As visitation increases on the Boise National Forest, officials ask for continued cooperation in preventing wildfires.
+- As visitation increases on the Boise National Forest, officials ask for continued cooperation in preventing wildfires.
 Here are some tips on how to report a fire.

-Call 911.
+- Call 911.
 The Boise National Forest dispatch center can also be reached at (208) 384-3398.

-Provide your name and phone number in case we need to call you back.
+- Provide your name and phone number in case we need to call you back.

-Provide your location as specifically as possible.
+- Provide your location as specifically as possible.
 Refer to Forest Road numbers, estimated mileage from main road intersections and/or geographic landmarks.

-Describe what you observe, and if any people and vehicles are in the area.
+- Describe what you observe, and if any people and vehicles are in the area.

-Don’t put yourself at risk.
+- Don’t put yourself at risk.
 You’ve done your civic duty by reporting the fire.
 Leave the fire-fighting to the professionals and move a safe distance away.

 Area closures are sometimes used in specific parts of the Forest due to the risk of wildfires starting, due to ongoing fire and firefighter activity, or due to dangerous conditions left by a recent fire.

-The Danskin area and Wilson Trail System Closure is now listed under closures on the Alerts and Notices page.
+Closures are listed under closures on the Alerts and Notices page.

 In 1999, the U.S. General Accounting Office in reference to Western National Forests stated that “the most extensive and serious problem related to the health of national forests in the interior West is the over-accumulation of vegetation, which has caused an increasing number of large, intense, uncontrollable and catastrophically destructive wildfires.”
 These wildfires are harder to control, which puts the public and firefighters at higher risk.
 Fires need heat, oxygen and fuel in order to burn.
 Fire behavior is influenced by weather, topography and fuel.
 Fuel (i.e. vegetation) is the only wildfire component that can be modified by management.
 Fuel removal options are few…thinning, logging and prescribed burning, or a combination of these options.